-The principal activity of the Company during the financial period was a professional organisation for optometrists in Victoria and South Australia.
+The principal activity of the Company during the financial period was that of a professional membership organisation for optometrists in Victoria and South Australia.

 Short Term Objectives

 We will support the delivery of better eye health and vision outcomes for the Victorian and South Australian communities through the delivery of our Strategic Plan 2021-24.